 This entry was added in 2019 as a subset of the previous 2017 entry for 'Gaming,' This entry for older games encourages greater consideration of the technical complexities which arise from preservation of software and hardware environments as well as the historic value that games have acquired.
-There is an active specialist market for older games which enables, preservation but skews it to commercial interests.
-The meaning of 'older' is open to interpretation, but certainly any version more than ten years from release should be included here, even if and perhaps especially if there are more recent releases
+There is an active specialist market for older games which enables preservation but also skews it around commercial interests.
+The 2021 Jury also noted the need to clarify that the meaning of 'older' is open to interpretation, but certainly any version more than ten years from release should be included here, even if and perhaps especially if there are more recent releases

 It can be difficult to distinguish these from the related 'Offline gaming' entry, as some may be played not only offline in a self-contained way but also online or with online elements, which is why this entry is separated to note additional complexities in terms of systems dependencies that need to be considered.
 It is one thing to be able to get older software running on a different CPU architecture (emulation), but another thing entirely to recreate the peripherals (Wiimotes, plastic guitars, steering wheels, even bongo drums!) that are required to play the games as intended.
 There is a sort of kinaesthetic issue: one could perhaps use the accelerometers in modern smartphones to simulate the functionality of a Wiimote, but it will feel different in hand.
 It might be possible to sub-divide between games that have a dependency on communication with servers that no longer exist (loss has already happened) and others where the dependencies are to do with old hardware/software where there is more potential to preserve the interaction.